AstrolabDAO/strats/README.md

 This repo holds Astrolab DAO's yield primitives and dependencies.

-Besides harvesting/compounding automation (cf. [Astrolab Botnet](https://github.com/AstrolabDAO/monorepo/nptnet)), some of the strategies have off-chain components (eg. cross-chain arb, statistical arb, triangular arb, carry trading etc.), which are not part of this repository, and kept closed-source as part of our Protocol secret sauce.
+Besides harvesting/compounding automation (cf. [Astrolab Botnet](https://github.com/AstrolabDAO/monorepo/nptnet)), most of [CSA](#strategy-types) and [NSA](#strategy-types) strategies have off-chain components (eg. cross-chain arb, triangular arb, carry trading), which are not part of this repository, and kept closed-source as part of our Protocol secret sauce.

 ## Disclaimer ⚠️
 Astrolab DAO and its core team members will not be held accountable for losses related to the deployment and use of this repository's codebase.